 You can often find ways to handle these challenges with non-traditional tools, but it’s not going to be a push-button experience.
 It might require some creativity or a higher degree of technical skill and coding.

 At one company where I used Jekyll, we had requirements around both PDF output and versioning.
 We singled sourced the content into about 8 different outputs (for different product lines and programming languages).
 It was double that number if you included PDF output for the same content.

 Jekyll provides a templating language called Liquid that allows you to do conditional filtering, content re-use, variables, and more, so you can fill these more robust requirements.
 I used this advanced logic to single source the output without duplicating the content.
 Other static site generators (like Hugo or Sphinx) have similar templating and scripting logic that lets you accomplish advanced tasks.

 To handle PDF with Jekyll, I integrated a tool called Prince, which converts a list of HTML pages into a PDF document, complete with running headers and footers, page numbering, and other print styling (it even uses CSS for the styling) You could also use Pandoc to fill simpler PDF requirements.
 PDF is possible, just not usually an out-of-the-box feature (except with Sphinx).

-My point is that you can handle these more challenging factors with non-traditional tools, but it requires more expertise.
+You can handle these more challenging factors with non-traditional tools, but it might require more expertise and creativity.

 In the developer documentation space, static site generators dominate the authoring and publishing landscape.
 HATs and other traditional technical writing tools aren’t used nearly as much.
 This focus on unique, non-traditional publishing tools is why I’ve dedicated an entire section to publishing in this course on API documentation.